 Church and parish complex of San Giuseppe in San Cesareo (Rome)

-The intervention is located in an area in San Cesareo, a locality located south of the capital in the Diocese of Palestrina.
-I Take the cue from a concrete need manifested in the local area for the realization of a new parish complex on a place subject to constraint for the important archaeological testimonies found there.
+The project is located in an area in San Cesareo, a town south of the capital in the diocese of Palestrina.
+It was inspired by a concrete need expressed in the local area for the construction of a new parish complex on an area subject to constraints due to the important archaeological evidence found there.

-The Project envisages, with respect to the concrete case, the renunciation of residential buildings to qualify the area through a parish complex in dialogue with the archaeological area and its museum pole.
+The project envisages, with respect to the concrete case, the renunciation of residential buildings in order to qualify the area through a parish complex in dialogue with the archaeological area and its museum centre.

-Measured and rigorous, the composition was appreciated by the jury both for the effective disposition of the elements in the lot and for the expressive form reserved for the simple ecclesial building in which the author expresses himself with the archaic reference to the hut.
+Measured and rigorous, the composition was appreciated by the jury both for the effective arrangement of the elements in the plot and for the expressive form reserved for the simple church building in which the author expresses himself with the archaic reference to the hut.

-In this singular steep straw-covered that recovers an element of collective memory, dwellings in use in a not far past, the community can find themselves and gather.
+In this unique straw-covered steep that reclaims an element of collective memory, dwellings in use in the not too distant past, the community can meet and gather.

-The author governs the internal disposition of the sacred building according to principles oriented by a reading of the pioneering stage of the architecture of the Liturgical Movement and this degree of deepening, although not fully convincing in the synthesis Elaborate, was appreciated by the jury.
+The author governs the interior layout of the sacred building according to principles guided by a reading of the pioneering phase of the architecture of the Liturgical Movement, and this degree of depth, even if not fully convincing in the elaborated synthesis, was appreciated by the jury.

 Reports

-Finally, the jury considered to mention the following projects which reached the final evaluation phase:
+Finally, the jury considered mentioning the following projects that reached the final evaluation stage:

 ANDREAS BRUNVOLL, PEDER BUA